Waverley Park: Closure

 In 1999, the AFL announced that it would not schedule any further matches at Waverley Park.
-Instead, it would aim to sell the ground and its surrounding land, hoping to raise a sum of $30 million to $80 million to go towards the construction of a new stadium under construction at Docklands at the western end of the Melbourne central business district.
-Later, the League would also argue that a portion of the income from the sale of Waverley would provide further finance for the development of AFL football as a national code in Australia.
+Instead, it would aim to sell the ground and its surrounding land, hoping to raise from $30 to $80 million to go towards the construction of a new stadium under construction at Docklands at the western end of the Melbourne central business district.
+Later, the AFL would also argue that a portion of the income from the sale of Waverley would provide further finance for the development of Australian rules football as a national code in Australia.
 The last official AFL game was played in 1999 between Hawthorn and Sydney in front of a sell-out crowd of 72,130.

-After the decision to close the venue was made by the AFL, the ground's fundamental flaws were highlighted.
+After the AFL's decision to close the venue, the ground's fundamental flaws were highlighted.
 Despite an excellent playing surface and its own water storage, focus shifted to its unfavourable position, and its antiquated corporate and spectator facilities available, such as the originally high-tech but now ageing video screen.
 Although Waverley Park was only 20 minutes from the Melbourne CBD by car and was serviced by the Monash Freeway, it was only easily accessible by car, as successive governments had failed to provide adequate public transport to the venue.
 The stadium's car park was large enough to service its crowds, but the access roads were incapable of dispersing them, and long delays for driving spectators were common.
 Spectators felt distanced from the game in the huge arena, and seating was only partly undercover giving it the unflattering nickname "Arctic Park" which was due to its location on an exposed site, with the prevailing south-westerly winds bringing rain to Melbourne's eastern suburbs directly from Port Phillip Bay.